zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: Sets the raftcreative command height, raftcreative is relative to the current height of the ship, negative numbers will sink your ship temporarily
 - Default Value: 5

-## Floatation

-### Only Use Hulls For Floatation Collisions
-- Description: Makes the Ship Hull prefabs be the sole source of collisions, meaning ships with wider tops will not collide at bottom terrain due to their width above water.
-Requires a Hull, without a hull it will previous box around all items in ship
-- Default Value: True

-## Config

 ### AnchorKeyboardShortcut
 - Description: Anchor keyboard hotkey.
 Only applies to keyboard
 - Default Value: LeftShift

-## Vehicles

-### HullFloatationColliderLocation
-- Description: Hull Floatation Collider will determine the location the ship floats and hovers above the sea.
-Average is the average height of all Vehicle Hull Pieces attached to the vehicle.
-The point calculate is the center of the prefab.
-Center is the center point of all the float boats.
-This center point is determined by the max and min height points included for ship hulls.
-Lowest is the lowest most hull piece will determine the float height, allowing users to easily raise the ship if needed by adding a piece at the lowest point of the ship.
-Custom allows for setting floatation between -20 and 20
-- Default Value: Custom

-### HullFloatation Custom Offset
-- Description: Hull Floatation Collider Customization.
-Set this value and it will always make the ship float at that offset, will only work when HullFloatationColliderLocation=Custom.
-Positive numbers sink ship, negative will make ship float higher.
-- Default Value: 0

-### EnableExactVehicleBounds
-- Description: Ensures that a piece placed within the raft is included in the float collider correctly.
-May not be accurate if the parent GameObjects are changing their scales above or below 1,1,1.
-Mods like Gizmo could be incompatible
-- Default Value: False

 ## Debug